luomus/bird-identification/README.md

 This reads tabular files containing species identifications, and generates an HTML report with example audio files for validation, and statistics and charts of the species.

 - First do species identification, see above.
+You can also use BirdNET to do the identifications (use csv export format.)
-Validation report generation expects that:
+- Validation report generation expects that:
   - Data files are in the same directory as the audio files and in format `[part1].[part2].results.csv`
   - Data files have columns: `Start (s), End (s), Scientific name, Common name, Confidence, [Optional columns]`
 - Run the script with `python main_report.py --dir <subfolder>`